CERIT-SC/scipion-docker/k8s/README.md

   This step requires the namespace name from the step 2, Onedata credentials from the previous step, and a new password you want to use for log in to the new Scipion instance.
   `scipion-docker/k8s/deploy.sh` _`your-namespace`_ _`onedata-host`_ _`onedata-token`_ _`vnc-password`_

+6. (microk8s only) Expose the service
+  `microk8s.kubectl -n scipion port-forward service/scipion-master-svc-novnc 5901:5901 &`
+  `microk8s.kubectl -n scipion port-forward service/scipion-master-svc-x11 6001:6001 &`

-6. Connect to the instance
+7. Connect to the instance
   In a web browser, open the URL you entered in the ingress.yaml file in the step 3.